Vis4Sense/student-projects/2023-2024/jiaqi-li/user_interview.md

 ### Background:

+Software developer.
 Manages multiple windows, each containing several tabs related to specific topics or tasks.
 ### Needs:

 Faces difficulty in navigating tabs across different tasks.

-Envisions using graph algorithms, similar to social media, to determine deep relationships between different webpages for improved organization and retrieval.
+- Mentioned graph in social media, each person is a node, algorithm will determine their relationship based on multi-source information, rather than the time they logged in or ip address simply.
+Similarly, using these graph algorithm, we are able to capture the deep relationship between different webpage.

 ## User 3: Colleague 2

 ### Background:

+Software developer.
 Engages in various tasks with different types of tabs during work.
-Type 1: Constantly running platforms or webpages like Google Drive and GitHub.
+- Type 1: Constantly running platforms or webpages like Google Drive, host platform and GitHub.
-Type 2: Normal pages opened during information searches.
+- Type 2: Normal pages opened during information searches.
+Might envloved with many topics.
-Type 3: Standalone pages accessed via direct links.
+- Type 3: Standalone pages accessed via direct links.
 ### Needs:

 Struggles to locate previously opened pages efficiently.